Hoover Dam Lodge: Gold Strike

 The NPS tried again to acquire the land in 1964, prior to the creation of Lake Mead National Recreation Area.
-A court settlement was eventually reached in 1973, with the government buying 87 undeveloped acres of the property, and agreeing not to discuss any further sale unless first approached by the Gold Strike's owners.
+A court settlement was eventually reached in 1973, with the government buying 87 undeveloped acres of the property and agreeing not to discuss any further sale unless first approached by the Gold Strike's owners.

 In 1977, Belding and Richardson sold their shares to their sons, Dave and Bill, and Raney sold his interest to Circus Circus executive Mike Ensign.
 An 80-room hotel was opened in 1982, with another 80 rooms added in 1986, and a 16-story hotel tower in 1994.

 On June 16, 1998, an accidental fire started by a construction worker destroyed the Gold Strike casino, while leaving the hotel tower mostly undamaged.

 Hacienda

 The property was reopened in November 1999, at a cost of $30 million.
 A name change had already been planned, because the Gold Strike name had been sold to Circus Circus, so the property was renamed as the Hacienda.
+The Gold Strike name was retained for a property in Jean, Nevada, as part of a larger entity, Gold Strike Resorts.
 The Hacienda name was itself licensed from Circus Circus, which had owned the demolished Hacienda casino on the Las Vegas Strip.

 After several developers showed interest in buying the property to build a residential neighborhood or high-rise timeshare tower, the owners approached the NPS in 2003 with their willingness to consider an offer.
 The Secretary of Interior allocated up to $20 million for a purchase.
 The NPS hoped to tear down the tower, which they considered an "eyesore", and build a visitors center, offices, or a training center.
 The owners ultimately decided not to sell the Hacienda because they were uncertain about their ability to find new jobs for the employees if the property were to close.

 In December 2013, Nevada Restaurant Services, parent company of the statewide chain of Dotty's slot parlors, purchased the Hacienda.
 The company announced plans to renovate the property and build a new gas station and convenience store.